Sign up to our Newsletter

 Once you’ve gotten into one of your top law schools, you’ll spend the next three years gaining a broad and potentially specialized education in law.

 Ensure you’re an active and engaged student throughout your legal degree.
-Make strong connections with your professors and other mentors, and participate in useful extracurriculars, especially legal journals; strong legal writing skills are essential for a career in appellate law.
+Make strong connections with your professors and other mentors, and participate in valuable extracurriculars, especially legal journals; strong legal writing skills are essential for a career in appellate law.

 You should also maintain high grades throughout your JD.
 Students at the top of their class typically have the most opportunities post-graduation.